MaxIvanovich/mgrml/README.md

-# mgrml
+# My Gentoo Repository for ML (mgrml)

-Repository of ML libraries and utilities for Gentoo Linux
+Contains some ML libraries and utilities such as Tensorflow, Keras, etc.